Astrapothericulus: Description

 This animal was possibly as large as a tapir, and may have looked like them, as it had a short trunk and a robust and elongated body.
-Compared to its better known relative Astrapotherium, Astrapothericulus was approximately 30% smaller in size, hence its name, meaning "Small Astrapotherium".
+Compared to its better known relative Astrapotherium, Astrapothericulus was approximately 30% smaller, hence its name, meaning "Small Astrapotherium".

 The dental formula was identical to Astrapotherium, but there was some differences in the characteristics of the teeth : the incisors were proportionally narrower and longer, and the lower canines were inserted into the mandible more vertically.
 The premolars and molars were lower crowned and had larger and a more prominent basal cingulum.
 The lower molars were similar to Astrapotherium, but vaguely bunodont.
 The mandibular symphysis was short, narrow and concave, unlike Astrapotherium and Parastrapotherium.
 The horizontal branch of the mandible was narrower and higher, without the lateral swelling formed by the base of the canine, typical of the two previous genera.
 The nasal bones were much larger than in Astrapotherium, and with considerable contact with the maxillary bones.

 In general, the head of Astrapothericulus was shorter and higher than that of Astrapotherium, and vaguely resembled that of its more ancient relative, Astraponotus.